pizzaserved/mjapi.io/src/blog/_posts/2025-07-17-like-midjourney-but-with-an-api.md

 ## what changed

-- no more discord dependencies
-- no more account rotation
-- no more ban anxiety
+- no more discord dependencies, account rotation, ban anxiety
 - native models running on mjapi's infrastructure
 - same simple api you're used to
 - better uptime (99.9% vs whatever discord felt like giving us)